 With so many books and authors steamrollering the market, it becomes hard to select the right book, especially in the world of graphic design.
 You may listen to the great designers talk and discuss design concepts, but there’s something different about the books.
 Let me tell you a secret; books are the best bet because they’re a complex kaleidoscope of ideas, practices, and experiences all juiced into a paperback copy.
 And the credibility of the author becomes noticeable when the reader invites these ideas into the latticework of his own understanding and hence, gives birth to a whole new notion.

 Since graphic design is a diverse field itself, many creatives and authors have taken their chances to contribute to the field.
 We previously mentioned 20 design books in our blog, but this time, we’ve curated a list of the latest books that have been published since 2015.
-These reads are super important because their recentness allows you to parallel your speed with the design trend… and you know the rest.
+These reads are super important because their recentness allows you to parallel your speed with the design trend and create beautiful logo designs… and you know the rest.

 So, here’s the list with graphic design books mentioned in chronological order; there’s some author bio (in case you’re wondering what position and experiences the writer holds as a designer) and then the book review.
 Enjoy because it’s your food for thought!